Peakboard/peakboard-templates.github.io/_templates/Script-Example-PDF-Page-Change/en.md

 ---
 layout: article
-title: Script example for automatic PDF page change
+title: script example for automatic pdf page change
 description:
   - This board shows a Scripting Example for a PDF data source
 lang: en